seanmenne/seanmenne.github.io/README.md

-This is my portfolio. :v:
+This is my portfolio. :wave:
 It's a constant work in progress.